Translate

 The school would not.

-She imagined him walking unfamiliar corridors, sitting beside strangers, laughing at jokes she would never hear.
+She saw him in unfamiliar corridors, sitting beside strangers, laughing at jokes she would never hear.

 During a free period, Kamal and Monica sat on the back bench, sharing a notebook filled with careless sketches.